AI Toolkit

 • Instructions: Paste the system prompt from Step 2

 • Knowledge: Add relevant program website URLs (3-4 pages).
-Do NOT pre-upload source materials — users upload those fresh each time.
+Do NOT pre-upload source materials.

 4